Quantum representation of finite groups: Group to Quantum Circuits

 The extra advantage of using the identity matrix to enlarge the representation is that it eliminates the effect of the global phase.
 In the faithful representation $\widetilde{\rho}$, every element of $G$ is mapped into a different matrix.
 On the other hand, in the trivial representation, all elements are mapped into $I_k$.
 Therefore, in the representation $\rho$, the identity element $e$ is the only element mapped into $I_{d}$.
 It does not exist an element $g$ in $G$ that verifies $\rho\left(g\right)=\exp\left({i\theta}\right)I_{d}$ with $\theta\neq 0$ because one block of the full matrix must be maintained as $I_k$.

-When $d=2^n$, after each $g\in G$ is mapped into a different $2^n\times 2^n$ unitary matrix, we can use the method provided in Ref. \cite{vartiainen2004efficient,li2013decomposition} to map it into a quantum circuit with a number of \textit{CNOT} gates $\mathcal{O}\left(4^n\right)$.
+When $d=2^n$, after each $g\in G$ is mapped into a different $2^n\times 2^n$ unitary matrix, we can use the method provided in Ref. \cite{vartiainen2004efficient,li2013decomposition,krol2022efficient} to map it into a quantum circuit with a number of \textit{CNOT} gates $\mathcal{O}\left(4^n\right)$.
 In particular, any cyclic group can be mapped into single qubit gates.
+This is a straightforward construction in which the quantum advantage is not evident.
+However, because we are offering a general framework that includes arbitrary finite groups with any faithful complex representation, proof of advantage at this stage will be impossible unless constraints are added.

-Monster group \cite{conway1985atlas}, the largest sporadic simple group $\mathbb{M}$, which contains $\sim 8\times 10^{53}$ elements, has $12$ genrators and a faithful representation of dimension $196884 < 2^{18}$.
+To give an order of magnitude, Monster group \cite{conway1985atlas}, the largest sporadic simple group $\mathbb{M}$, which contains $\sim 8\times 10^{53}$ elements, has $12$ genrators and a faithful representation of dimension $196884 < 2^{18}$.
 Therefore, $\mathbb{M}$ can be represented by $18$-qubit gates, where the $\mathbb{M}$-torsor is made of $18$-qubit states.
-This gives us a new perspective; besides a concept that appears during the study of quantum computing, quantum representation might exist as a natural phenomenon, which is experimentally observable and non-artificial, that grants mystical finite groups a physical meaning.
-Otherwise, why do these structures emerge from axioms?
+This gives us a new perspective; besides a concept that appears during the study of quantum computing, QRFG might exist as a natural phenomenon, which is experimentally observable and non-artificial, that grants mystical finite groups a physical meaning.
+Otherwise, why do these structures emerge from the axioms?